-- Height/Weight: 6’3″, 215 pounds
+- Height/Weight: 6’3″, 213 pounds

 Like his father, Tillman was overlooked at first.
 Despite racking up 37 catches for 774 yards and seven touchdowns as a senior at football factory Bishop Gorman in Nevada, Tillman was a low three-star recruit in the 2018 class.
 He received few offers and ultimately signed with Tennessee.

 Tillman quickly became the favorite target of new QB Hendon Hooker, and across 12 games in 2021, he amassed 64 catches for 1,081 yards and 12 touchdowns.
 He ended the year on an absolute tear, picking up 41 catches for 787 yards and nine scores in the final six games.

-Cedric Tillman scouting report
+Cedric Tillman Scouting Report

 Going further, Tillman has good lateral quickness for his size.
 He can generate displacement with fast initial footwork.
-He’s not elite in this area yet, but he noticeably improved his efficiency of motion as the 2021 season went on.
-Over time, he appeared lighter on his feet and more agile.
-Moreover, Tillman shows off definite twitch for his size when cutting his stems.
-He can generate sudden lateral movement, and he also flashes the ability to float out of transitions and sink his hips on direction changes.
+He’s not elite in this area yet, but Tillman noticeably improved his efficiency of motion as 2021 went on.
+Over time, he appeared lighter on his feet and more agile, and this carried over into 2022 when he was healthy.

-While he can channel it more often, Tillman has solid explosiveness and agility, and his weight transfers are predominantly smooth.
-He also shows glimpses of good long speed when he has room to elongate his strides.
-But a more compelling part of Tillman’s game is his hand strength and catching instincts.
-Tillman is very independent and composed in contested situations, and his ability at the catch point can translate to the next level.
+Tillman has the size and athleticism to be a legitimate boundary weapon in the NFL, but an even more compelling part of his game is his hand strength and catching instincts.
+Tillman is very independent and composed in contested situations, and his ability at the catch point can easily translate to the next level.